dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 Variables declared `late` are only made nullable if `Null` is explicitly assigned on one more paths into the join, and there is no implicit null initialization.
-In all cases, the values assigned must all have the same type, or type `Null`.
+In all cases, the values assigned must all have the same type, or type `Null` - otherwise the variable becomes unusable after the join.
 More precisely, the **initialization inferred type** of a variable after a join point is specified as follows.

-At a join point in the program, if an **untyped variable** has been given an **initialization inferred type** on all of the reachable paths into the join and at least one of the paths is reachable, then the **initialization inferred type** for the variable after the join point is computed as follows:
+At a join point in the program, if an **untyped variable** has an **initialization inferred type** on all of the reachable paths into the join and at least one of the paths is reachable, then the **initialization inferred type** for the variable after the join point is computed as follows:
   - If the **initialization inferred type** on each reachable path is the same type `T` (using syntactic equality), then the **initialization inferred type** after the join is `T`.
-  - If the **initialization inferred type** on one or more reachable paths is the same type `T` (using syntactic equality), and the **initialization inferred type** on all other reachable paths is `Null`, then the **initialization inferred type** after the join is `T?`.
+  - Otherwise, if the **initialization inferred type** on each reachable path is one of `T`, `T?` or `Null` for some type `T` (using syntactic equality), then the **initialization inferred type** after the join is `T?`.
-  - Otherwise, it is an error.
+  - Otherwise, the variable has no **initialization inferred type** after the join.

-In other words, if an **untyped** variable of any kind is assigned on all paths into the join, it must be assigned either a value of the same type, or a value of type `Null`, on all paths; and if the variable is assigned a value of type `Null` on any path, then the variable is treated as having nullable type.
+In other words, if an **untyped** variable of any kind is assigned on all paths into the join, it must be assigned either a value of the same type or its nullable variant, or a value of type `Null`, on all paths; and if the variable is assigned a value of type `Null` on any path, then the variable is treated as having nullable type.

-At a join point in the program, if an **untyped variable** has been given an **initialization inferred type** on some but not all of the reachable paths into the join, then the **initialization inferred type** for the variable after the join point is computed as follows:
+At a join point in the program, if an **untyped variable** has an **initialization inferred type** on some but not all of the reachable paths into the join, then the **initialization inferred type** for the variable after the join point is computed as follows:
-  - If the variable is declared `final` and not `late` it is an error, and there is no **initialization inferred type** after the join.
+  - If the variable is declared `final` and not `late`, then the variable has no **initialization inferred type** after the join.
+  - Otherwise, if the variable is **potentially assigned** on any path into the join on which it has no **initialization inferred type**, then the variable has no **initialization inferred type** after the join.
   - Otherwise, if the variable is declared `late` and the **initialization inferred type** on each path which has one is the same type `T` (using syntactic equality), then the **initialization inferred type** after the